Alebrije: Development of the craft in Oaxaca

 While the sales trend has been mostly positive for Oaxacan alebrijes, it is dependent on global market fluctuations and on tourism to Oaxaca.
 There was a decline in sales in the late 1980s, possibly due to global market saturation and the dominance of repetitive, unimaginative designs.
 Sales rose again in the 1990s.
-Sales fell again in 2001, when tourism from the U.S. fell and fell again precipitously 2006 due to statewide social unrest.
+Sales fell again in 2001, when tourism from the U.S. fell and fell again precipitously in 2006 due to statewide social unrest.
 It has not fully recovered since.

 The alebrije market is divided into two levels, the production of unique, high-quality, labor-intensive pieces and the production of repetitive, average quality and inexpensive pieces.
 Those who have produced exceptionally fine pieces have gained reputations as artists, commanding high prices.
 Larger pieces are generally made only by the better carving families.
 While pieces can be bought and ordered from the artisans directly, most sell to middlemen who in turn sell them to outlets in Mexico and abroad.
 The most successful carving families sell almost exclusively to dealers and may have only a few pieces available for the drop-in visitor.
 Within Mexico, Oaxacan alebrijes are often sold in tourist locations such as Oaxaca city, La Paz, Cancún, Cozumel and Puerto Escondido.
 Most pieces sold internationally go to the United States, Canada, Europe and Japan, where the most expensive pieces end up in ethnic craft stores in urban areas, university towns and upscale resorts.
 Cheaper pieces tend to be sold at trade shows and gift shops.
 Tourists who buy pieces directly from carvers pay about twice what wholesalers do.

 The price of each piece depends on the quality, coloring, size, originality and sometimes the reputation of the carver.
 The most expensive pieces are most often sent abroad.
 Pieces sold retail in Oaxaca generally range from US$1 to $200.
-The most commercialized figures are those of dogs, armadillos, iguanas, giraffes, cats, elephants, zebras, deer, dolphins, sharks and fish.
+The most commercialized figures are those of dogs, armadillos, iguanas, giraffes, cats, elephants, zebras, deer, dolphins, sharks, and fish.
 Animals are often painted with bright colors and designs and carved with exaggerated features that bear little resemblance to what occurs in the natural world.
 Anthropomorphism is common and carvings of animals playing musical instruments, golfing, fishing, and engaging in other human pursuits are very popular.